zeisler/active_mocker/README.md

 ### Known Limitations
 * Model names and table names must follow the default ActiveRecord naming pattern.
-* Whatever associations are setup in one mock object will not reflected in any other objects.
+* Whatever associations are setup in one mock object will not be reflected in any other objects.
+    * There partial support for this feature in v1.6 when 'ActiveMocker::Mock.config.experimental = true' is set.

 * Validation are not present in mocks.
 * Sql queries, joins, etc will never be supported.